Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.7 White Glove delivery keeps setup low-effort.
+Assembly 4.7 White Glove delivery keeps the process low-effort.

-Comfort 4.2 Supportive, firm-leaning sit; better upright than sprawled.
+Comfort 4.2 Firm-leaning and supportive; stronger upright than sprawled.

-Value 4.0 Sale range helps, but it’s still a premium buy for a firm sit.
+Value 4.0 The listed sale range helps, but it is still a premium buy for a firm sit.

-Overall 4.2 Best for structured comfort and a tidy look, less for deep lounging.
+Overall 4.2 Best for structured comfort and a tidy look, not for deep lounging.

 How to Choose the Pottery Barn Cameron Roll Arm Sofa?